Get started with Terraform for Lakebase

 Now delete the development branch you created earlier.
 This is a typical workflow: create a branch for development or testing, and delete it when you're finished.

-8.3 Remove from configuration
+Remove the following from your configuration files:

-- Remove
+- The

-Then reconcile the state:
+Then apply the change:

 terraform apply